promotively/react-redux-form/README.md

 export default FormInputContainer;
 ```

-Use your form and form input container components to compose a form.
+Use your form and form input container components to compose a form. (id is the only prop that is required)

 ```javascript
 // components/form.js